greatbit/java-utils/README.md

 Reorder a list of elements by another list.
 Trying to keep absolute order of initial list but reorder regarding to provided relative order list.
 E.g. initial was [1, 2, 3, 4, 5] - calling reorder with list [2, 5, 4] will generate list [1, 2, 3, 5, 4]
+Threshold can be used (default is 1000).
+Threshold defines when to use slow but accurate algorithm or fast one that could corrupt initial order if not all elements are present in new one.
+Default threshold is 1000 for new order length.
+If threshold > order size then O(nm) algorithm will be used.
+Otherwise O(n + m) will be used.
+Algorithms are available separately - O(n + m) mergeReorder method and O(nm) swapReorder.
 ```
 List<integer> newList = CollectionUtils.reorder(Arrays.asList(1, 2, 3, 4, 5), Arrays.asList(2, 5, 4));
+List<integer> newList = CollectionUtils.reorder(Arrays.asList(1, 2, 3, 4, 5), Arrays.asList(2, 5, 4), 10000);
+List<integer> newList = CollectionUtils.swapReorder(Arrays.asList(1, 2, 3, 4, 5), Arrays.asList(2, 5, 4));
+List<integer> newList = CollectionUtils.mergeReorder(Arrays.asList(1, 2, 3, 4, 5), Arrays.asList(2, 5, 4));
 ```

 Swap elements in list by their indexes